- Clean diet

 - Enough Clean Water

 6 to 8 8oz glasses of water daily minimum.
-If once a week, you were to take a day and drink half a gallon of distilled water over several hours without food, you will feel and see results.
-It gives your body a time to clean more efficiently.
+If once a week, you were to take a day and drink half a gallon of distilled water over several hours without food, you would feel and see results.
+It gives your body time to clean more efficiently.